7 Steps to Create a Strong Password (+ Examples & Free Checklist)

 Keepnet’s security awareness training includes hands-on phishing simulations (email, voice, SMS, QR code, MFA simulation, etc.), helping employees learn to spot and stop attacks before they happen.
 From creating strong passwords to handling complex threats, the training is customized to your company’s needs, ensuring targeted education based on employee behavior.

-With Keepnet’s Human Risk Management Platform, your organization gains more than just training—it gets practical tools to help employees recognize and apply examples of strong passwords in real-world scenarios.
+With Keepnet’s Human Risk Management Platform, your organization gains more than just training.
+It gets practical tools to help employees recognize and applyexamples of strong passwords in real-world scenarios.
 Our awareness modules walk users through how to create a password that’s both memorable and resistant to attacks, while also sharing strong password ideas and tips for avoiding common mistakes.

-From teaching teams why adding numbers, uppercase letters, and symbols—as seen in strong password examples with numbers—dramatically increases security, to showing them how to avoid predictable patterns, Keepnet equips your workforce with the skills they need.
+From teaching teams why adding numbers, uppercase letters, and symbols, as seen in strong password examples with numbers, dramatically increases security, to showing them how to avoid predictable patterns, Keepnet equips your workforce with the skills they need.
 The result is a measurable reduction in risk from weak credentials and a stronger line of defense against unauthorized access.

-By combining education with hands-on phishing simulations and compliance-focused reporting, Keepnet ensures that employees don’t just learn about strong password examples—they put them into practice daily.
+By combining education with hands-on phishing simulations and compliance-focused reporting, Keepnet ensures that employees don’t just learn about strong password examples.
+They put them into practice daily.